-a) Loans and advances to customers
+5.4.1.
+Loans and advances to customers

 All mortgage loan applications are assessed with reference to the Nottingham's retail credit risk appetite statement and lending policy, which includes assessing applicants for potential fraud risk, and which is approved by the board.